Kanchan-Nazare/Kanchan-Nazare/README.md

-Here,In checking for the correct Email Id Syntax using the  RegEX Module checking for the length,special character validation along with its position
+Here,In checking for the correct Email Id Syntax using the  RegEX Module checking for the length,special character validation along with its position using Python Language